lsst-sqre/sqr-032/index.rst

 Python doctests
 ---------------

-Another category of example code that commonly found in Python are doctests_, which are built into Python as the `doctest` package. doctests_ are formatted like interactive Python sessions, and show both the input that a user might enter at a Python prompt, along with the expected output.
+Another category of example code that is commonly found in Python are doctests_, which are supported by Python itself through the `doctest` standard library package. doctests_ are formatted like interactive Python sessions, and show both the input that a user might enter at a Python prompt, along with the expected output.
 For example: